yuzhang123/IDEAS/README.md

 —————————————————————————————————————————————————

 **[11/16/2016]
+I fixed a bug that probably has affected the performance of IDEAS to date, not necessarily a big issue but it has to do with memory access.
+So please use this updated version.
+Also, please always be alert of how your data is distributed.
+The -log2 option of IDEAS will by default adding 1 to the signal.
+So if you've already processed the data in some way such that values smaller than 1 are still meaningful (i.e., not noise), then you need to do -log2 0.1, for instance, to add 0.1 instead of 1 to signal.
+The number should be the maximum value that you think would corrspond to noise or the signals you don't care about.
+I added 1 by default for read count data, as 1 read count does not imply signal.

+**[11/16/2016]
 I added a R script, runideaspipe.R, to run ideas in a hopefully more stable way.The motivation is that each time IDEAS can produce slightly different results, especially different number of states, due to different starting values of the model.
 This R script will automatically start from different start values and combine results from different runs to come up with a concensus, followed by retraining of IDEAS.
 As a result, the output will be more stable and the states will be more reproducible.
 It however does not mean that you'll get identical result each time, as the problem that IDEAS solves is not a convex problem.
 See README_runideaspipe for details.

 **[11/16/2016]